Lilo Pelekai and Stitch (Experiment 626) | Major Characters | Minor Characters | Stitch! anime | Stitch & Ai

 - Lazy Bum: He'll get around to helping Gantu in the field once he's done eating sandwiches and watching TV.

 - The Load: Only useful when it comes to sandwiches.
 Everything else?
-Ha ha, no.
+Ha!
+No.

-- Lovable Coward: He's absolutely useless as a sidekick.
+- Lovable Coward: He's absolutely useless as a sidekick, but he's still an adorable looking experiment.

 - No Name Given: He had this status (regarding names other than his experiment number) until he was named "Reuben" in Leroy & Stitch, although he was called "Sandwich Boy" by Lilo once in the episode "627".